shakacode/react_on_rails/docs/tutorial.md

 git commit -m "Initial commit"
 ```

-Add the **React On Rails** gem to your `Gemfile`:
+## Add the **React On Rails** gem to your `Gemfile`:

+To avoid issues when of different gem and npm versions, you should specify the exact versions
+of both the gem and npm package.

 ```
 gem 'react_on_rails', '12.0.0'         # prefer exact gem version to match npm version
 ```

-Note: Latest released React On Rails version is considered stable.
+Note: The latest released React On Rails version is considered stable.
 Please use the latest version to ensure you get all the security patches and the best support.

 Run `bundle` and commit the changes.